-- 1. Obtaining internal and external sources of information that help explain the purpose of the organization and the environment within which it operates. - 2.
-Consolidating information by compiling, organizing, synthesizing, and prioritizing based on relevance to specific organizational objectives, threats and opportunities. - 3.
-Analyzing operations by validating and comparing actual operations with the intended business model and strategy. - 4.
-Conducting benchmarks, such as with peers or industry partners. - 5.
-Describing and understanding an organization's value chain to recognize which activities are the most valuable. - 6.
-Identifying organizational uncertainties utilizing various techniques and methods.
+- 1. Obtaining internal and external information that explain the purpose of the organization and the environment within which it operates, - 2.
+Analyzing operations by validating and comparing actual operations with the intended business model and strategy, and - 3.
+Assessing organizational resilience.